ideasonpurpose/wp-svg-lib/README.md

 ## What it does

 This helper library reads SVG files from a directory then provides helper functions for embedding the files into WordPress templates.
 Files can be embedded inline or converted to symbols to help conserve bandwidth.

+The library also enables SVG shortcodes, which can directly place SVGs into the block editor.

 _**Note:** Version 2.0.0 changed the namespace from `IdeasOnPurpose\SVG` to `IdeasOnPurpose\WP\SVG`._